timmy-oss/LinkLite/README.md

 [![Build and deploy Python app to Azure Web App - bitlink](https://github.com/timmy-oss/bitlink/actions/workflows/main_bitlink.yml/badge.svg)](https://github.com/timmy-oss/bitlink/actions/workflows/main_bitlink.yml)

-BitLink is a custom short link personalization tool that enables you to target, engage, and drive more customers.
-Get started for free.
+BitLink is a custom short link personalization tool that enables you to target, engage, and drive more customers. <a href="https://bitlink.azurewebsites.net">Get started</a> for free.

 > Built with ❤️ using `FastAPI`, `Jinja2`, `Redis` and `TailwindCSS`.